Ryansousa10/Car_API/README.md

 - 🏎️ **CarResponseDTO** The CarResponseDTO class is another DTO but is used to represent the API response after registering a car or when retrieving a car by ID.
 It contains fields for the chassis ID and the car's brand, which are the main data returned.

-- 🏎️ **CarMapper** The CarMapper class is responsible for mapping DTO objects to entities and vice versa.
-It contains methods to map CarRequestDTO objects to Car and Car objects to CarResponseDTO.(The CarMapper class is responsible for mapping DTO objects to entities and vice versa.
-It contains methods to map CarRequestDTO objects to Car and Car objects to CarResponseDTO.)
+- 🏎️ **CarMapper** The CarMapper class has the function of mapping DTO objects (Data Transfer Objects) to entities and vice versa.
+It plays an important role in converting data between formats used in the presentation layer (DTOs) and those used in the service layer (entities).
+     <p><strong>The main functions of the CarMapper class:</strong></p>

+     <p>- Mapping from CarRequestDTO to Car</p>
+     <p>- Car Mapping for CarResponseDTO</p>

 - 🏎️ **CarService** The CarService class is the underlying service that performs the business logic related to cars.
 The registerCar method receives a Car object as input, validates the data (brand and non-null fields), and saves the car to the database.
-The getCarByIdChassi method allows you to fetch a car from the database based on the chassis ID.
-Helper methods isValidBrand and validateCarFields assist in the necessary checks and validations.(The CarService class is the underlying service that performs the business logic related to cars.
-The registerCar method receives a Car object as input, validates the data (brand and non-null fields), and saves the car to the database.
-The getCarByIdChassi method allows you to fetch a car from the database based on the chassis ID.
-Helper methods isValidBrand and validateCarFields assist in the necessary checks and validations.)
+The getCarByChassiId method allows you to fetch a car from the database based on the chassis ID.
+Helper methods isValidBrand and validateCarFields assist in the necessary checks and validations.

 - 🏎️ **InvalidBrandException** The InvalidBrandException class is a custom exception that is thrown when the car's brand is invalid.
 It extends RuntimeException and contains information about the invalid brand.